With Pride Events in All Five Boroughs, NYC Remains Popular Destination, Attracting LGBTQ Visitors from Around the Globe

 Pride Week has been celebrated annually in New York City since 1970.
 A full list of Pride events can be found at www.nycgo.com/pride.
 Highlights include:

 Bronx Borough President & Allies LGBTQ Pride Awards Ceremony: Hosted by LGBTQ groups Boogie Down Pride and Brainpower and other community organizations, the Bronx will celebrate pride with an award ceremony honoring those who have made contributions to the borough's LGBTQ community.
 The event will be held on June 3 at 6:00 p.m at Billy's Sports Bar, featuring refreshments and entertainment.
 Please visit nycgo.com for more information.

 Queens Pride Parade and Festival: In its 23rd year, the Queens Pride Parade and Festival will be held on June 7 at 12:00 p.m.
 The Parade will run on 37th Avenue, from 89th Street to 75th Street.
 The festival will follow the Parade from 1:30 p.m. to 6 p.m. at 75th Street and 37th Road.
 This year's festival stage will be loaded with great talent reflecting the diversity of the community including singers, comedians, drag acts, dance groups and much more.
 Go to queenspride.org for more information.

 June 13, 2015

-Brooklyn Pride LGBT 5K Run: Held on Saturday, June 13 at 10 a.m., the annual LGBT 5K Pride Run in Prospect Park kicks off the Brooklyn Pride Parade and Festival.
+Brooklyn Pride LGBTQ 5K Run: Held on Saturday, June 13 at 10 a.m., the annual LGBTQ 5K Pride Run in Prospect Park kicks off the Brooklyn Pride Parade and Festival.
 To register the run, please visit: brooklynpride.org.